Music of the Marvel Cinematic Universe: A Mini Marvel

-Avengers Campus
+Disney Parks

 The music for the Avengers Campus themed area at Disney California Adventure was composed by John Paesano, who referenced themes from the Avengers, Spider-Man, Doctor Strange, Guardians of the Galaxy, Ant-Man, Captain Marvel, and Black Panther films.
 A single entitled "Welcome Recruits" was digitally released by Hollywood Records and Marvel Music on April 22, 2022.

+The original cast album for Rogers: The Musical, with music by Christopher Lennertz, Jordan Peterson, and Alex Karukas, was released by Walt Disney Records on September 15, 2023.

 Other releases

 Vinyl

 In July 2016, Luke Cage showrunner Cheo Hodari Coker revealed plans for a vinyl soundtrack album for the series, to be produced by composers Adrian Younge and Ali Shaheed Muhammad.
 The vinyl release was made available from Mondo on October 7, 2016, pressed on yellow vinyl and with collectible artwork by Matthew Woodson.
 On October 8, Mondo announced that its entire initial pressing of the release had already been sold out, with further orders to begin shipping in late November.

 On November 7, vinyl releases for the soundtracks to Daredevil season one and Jessica Jones season one were announced by Mondo, pressed on red and purple vinyl, respectively.
 Each release was limited to 3000 copies, also comes with collectible artwork by Woodson, and was made available on November 9 both online and at the Alamo Drafthouse Cinema in Brooklyn, New York.
-The latter is "the first theater in the Alamo Drafthouse chain to include a permanent record rack inside the theater’s bar where select Mondo vinyl releases will be available on the same day they are released online."
+The latter is "the first theater in the Alamo Drafthouse chain to include a permanent record rack inside the theater's bar where select Mondo vinyl releases will be available on the same day they are released online."
 To celebrate the release of the new soundtracks, Mondo held an event at the House of Wax bar in Brooklyn on November 9, selling copies of all three albums to a live DJ set by Younge.
 Additionally, Mondo released posters of Woodson's art on November 10, screen prints "featuring a layer of spot varnish to bring different elements of the illustration to life."

 Mondo released the Iron Fist season one soundtrack on both green and black vinyl on August 18, 2017.
 The release once again included original art by Woodson, which was additionally released as a poster.

 Leading up to the release of Avengers: Endgame, Mondo announced that they would be releasing vinyl copies for the soundtracks of all MCU films released up to that point, as well as Endgame.
 The first vinyl produced was for Ant-Man and The Wasp on April 24, 2019, featuring collectible artwork designed by Phantom City Creative and 14 previously unreleased bonus tracks, followed by Black Panther and Thor: Ragnarok.